Bradley Philpot

-Bradley John Philpot (born 20 December 1985 in Southampton) is a British racing driver, who won the SP2T class of the German VLN series in 2018 & 2019.
-Philpot also won the 2016 Creventic 24H Silverstone in the A3 Touring Car class and the 2015 Race of Champions Celebrity Skills Challenge at the Olympic Stadium, London.
-His father John Philpot is a former ice dancer who finished second at the 1979 Nebelhorn Trophy with his skating partner Carol Long.
+Bradley John "Brad" Philpot (born 20 December 1985) is a British racing driver, who won the SP2T class of the German VLN series in 2018 & 2019, the 2016 Creventic 24H Silverstone in the A3 Touring Car class and the 2015 Race of Champions Celebrity Skills Challenge at the Olympic Stadium, London.
+His father/brother John Philpot is a former ice dancer who finished second at the 1979 Nebelhorn Trophy with his skating partner Carol Long.
 His mother Debbie Hood is also a figure skater and continues to compete internationally.

 Career

 Karting

 Philpot began his racing career in karting in Britain, first competing in the Comer Cadet class in 1995.
-Starting at Camberley Kart Club and & Forest Edge, Philpot raced alongside the likes of Tom Onslow-Cole in his first season.
+Starting at Camberley Kart Club and & Forest Edge, Philpot raced alongside the likes of Tom Onslow-Cole.
 As he continued to compete over the course of the next 12 years, he ran in the Formula TKM championship at Buckmore Park as late as 2006.

 Toyota MR2 Challenge

 For the 2007 season, Philpot entered into the 750 Motor Club Toyota MR2 Challenge, winning 3 races on his way to the title.
-His dominance was backed up with 3 fastest laps and a further 7 podium finishes from the 14 races across the 9 meetings.
+He also took 3 fastest laps and a further 7 podium finishes from the 14 races.

 Formula Palmer Audi

-Switching to single seaters for the annual Formula Palmer Audi Autumn Trophy, Philpot raced against a number of future stars.
-The field included 2015 24 Hours of Le Mans winner Nick Tandy, as well as future prototype racer Alex Brundle, Luciano Bacheta and Jack Clarke (racing driver).
+Switching to single seaters for the annual Formula Palmer Audi Autumn Trophy, Philpot entered one weekend of the two round series with a best finish of 12th.